Hunter River Lancers Training Depot: History

 The first record of army use in Armidale was c.
 1897, when the 6th Light Horse was based in the town during the Boer War; the first official record was two years later in 1899.
 These events appear to have been related to a site in Faulkner Street, Armidale.
 A larger, less flood prone site, in Mann Street, was acquired by the Commonwealth in 1904.
 The transaction was gazetted in May 1906.
 A weatherboard drill hall was erected, based on a specification dated 1 December 1906.
 The complex also included a well and a gun shed, with a harness room, workshop and cart room, erected in April 1911.

-Until 1901 Defence was the responsibility of each state.
-The Commonwealth Defence Act 1903-1904 constituted the legislative basis for the Australian Military System.
-The passing of the Defence Act in December 1909 introduced a universal training scheme based on the Swiss model which provided for the compulsory training of Junior and Senior cadets from the age of 12-18 and then for adult training.
+Until 1901 defence was the responsibility of each state.
+The Defence Act 1903 constituted the legislative basis for the Australian Military System.
+The passing of the Defence Act in December 1909 introduced a Universal Training Scheme based on the Swiss model which provided for the compulsory training of Junior and Senior cadets from the age of 12-18 and then for adult training.
 The Minister for Defence laid down the principal that "the cost of Drill Halls was to be put down to bedrock", since so many were required.
 This would appear to have resulted in the design of wood and iron drill halls.

 Before Federation all public works were undertaken by State Works Departments.
 Although the responsibility for the construction of public works was under the Public Works Branch of the Department of Home Affairs, many Commonwealth works were undertaken by the State Works Departments in the early years.

 From 1901 to c.
 1910 drill halls were generally rented in each state or leased by the Commonwealth, with some purchased.
 The erection of the new drill hall in Armidale in 1906 appears to have been an exception, a result of the regional importance of Armidale in the 2nd Military District (NSW) and the inadequacy of the existing site.
 Between 1 January 1910 and 7 October 1913 14 drill halls were erected with one purchased in NSW.
 The Armidale Drill Hall was designed and erected by the Department of Public Works, New South Wales, according to plans and specifications prepared for the Director of Works by the New South Wales Government Architect's Office.